QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 (exp-tax-cut)=
 ### Experiment 1: Tax cut

-To see the power of `ClosedFormTrans`, let's first experiment with the following fiscal policy change:
+To illustrate the power of `ClosedFormTrans`, let's first experiment with the following fiscal policy change:

 1. at $t=0$, the government unexpectedly announces a one-period tax cut, $\tau_0 =(1-\frac{1}{3}) \hat{\tau}$, by issuing government debt $\bar{D}$
 2. from $t=1$, the government will keep $D_t=\bar{D}$ and adjust $\tau_{t}$ to collect taxation to pay for the government consumption and interest payments on the debt